eshneken/native-ingress-controller/README.md

 1. In the OCI Console, navigate to the load balancer instance created by your ingress setup.
 Click on the Logs link in the left sidebar and enable access logging.
 Create a new logging group when prompted and call it lbaas_logs.

 2. Navigate to Identity -> Policies and create a policy called logging-analytics-policy in the root compartment  This policy should have the following statement:
-    a. allow service loganalytics to READ loganalytics-features-family in tenancy
+    1. allow service loganalytics to READ loganalytics-features-family in tenancy

 3. Enable OCI Logging Analytics by following [this guide](https://docs.oracle.com/en/cloud/paas/logging-analytics/logqs/#before_you_begin).
 When given the option, make sure to select audit log collection and include subcompartments.
 You should see options for enabling log collection and to include the logging group (lbaas_logs) you previously created.